DeepLearningGAN/DeepLearningGAN.github.io/_posts/2022-1-22-Scene-Representations.md

 ## Hybrid Representation ##

 This method takes the best of the two approaches mentioned above and hence is also called explicit-implicit representation.
-As an example, we will consider Tri-plane hybrid representation $$[1]$$ which gives color and volume density as the final 3D representation.
-First, a generator $$[4]$$ modulated using latent vectors and camera parameters generates explicit features.
+As an example, we will consider Tri-plane hybrid representation {% cite 3DGAN %} which gives color and volume density as the final 3D representation.
+First, a generator {% cite StyleGAN2 %} modulated using latent vectors and camera parameters generates explicit features.
 These features are then projected along three axis-aligned orthogonal feature planes.
 Second, the projected features are aggregated and fed through a small MLP based light weight decoder generating color and volume density.
-During inference, a query 3D position $$ ( x \in \mathbb{R}^3 ) $$ is projected onto each of the three feature planes retrieving the corresponding feature vectors $$ ( F_{xy}, F{xz}, F{yz} ) $$ (Figure 5).
+During inference, a query 3D position $$(x \in \mathbb{R}^3)$$ is projected onto each of the three feature planes retrieving the corresponding feature vectors $$ (F_{xy}, F_{xz}, F_{yz})$$ (Figure 5).

 ![_config.yml]({{ site.baseurl }}/images/tri-plane-hybrid.jpg)
 *Figure 5 : Sub network from {% cite 3DGAN %} which generates the tri-plane 3D representation*